jens-kuerten/brickworks/docs/concepts/cache.md

 ## LRU Cache Decorator

-You can cache the results of async functions with JSON-serializable arguments and return values:
+You can cache the results of async functions with JSON-serializable arguments and pickleable return values:

 ```python
 @cache.lru_cache(expire=60)